Will22745/Will22745/README.md

 <h1>Hi, I'm Willie! <br/>
-<a href="https://github.com/WillieLabs">Cybersecurity Grad</a>,
-<a href="https://www.linkedin.com/in/williemcclain922/">AI/ML Master’s Student</a>,
-<a href="https://github.com/WillieLabs">Tech Enthusiast</a>
+<b>Cybersecurity Grad</b>, <b>AI/ML Master’s Student</b>, <b>Tech Enthusiast</b>
 </h1>

 <h2>🧠 Bio</h2>
 <p>
 I'm Willie McClain — a lifelong learner and dedicated problem solver driven by curiosity and a passion for technology.
-I hold a Bachelor of Science in Information Technology with a focus in Cybersecurity from Capella University and am currently pursuing my Master of Science in Computer Science with a concentration in Artificial Intelligence and Machine Learning at Western Governors University.
+I hold a Bachelor of Science in Information Technology with a focus on Cybersecurity from Capella University and am currently pursuing a Master of Science in Computer Science with a concentration in Artificial Intelligence and Machine Learning at Western Governors University.
 </p>
 <p>
-Through hands-on personal projects and home lab experiments, I’m building real-world experience in areas like cybersecurity, automation, and applied AI.
-The purpose of this portfolio is to take my theoretical knowledge and transform it into practical, demonstrable skills.
-It’s also a way for me to showcase my growth and capabilities to potential employers, mentors, friends, and family.
+Through hands-on personal projects and home lab experiments, I’m gaining real-world experience in cybersecurity, automation, and applied AI.
+The purpose of this portfolio is to transform my theoretical knowledge into practical, demonstrable skills.
+It also serves as a platform to showcase my growth and capabilities to potential employers, mentors, friends, and family.
 </p>
 <p>
-I'm currently seeking an internship or rotational role where I can apply my knowledge, contribute to meaningful projects, and grow as a professional in the tech industry.
+I'm actively seeking an internship or rotational role where I can apply my skills, contribute to meaningful projects, and grow as a professional in the tech industry.
 </p>
 <p><strong>Disclaimer:</strong> All cybersecurity and hacking-related projects listed are strictly for ethical learning purposes and are developed in controlled lab environments that I own.
 None of these tools or techniques are used or promoted for illegal activities.</p>